In brief:

 But getting started can feel overwhelming.
 That’s why we’re breaking it down into the foundational steps every company should take to establish a strong business verification process.
+In this article, we’ll cover:

-What is business verification?
+- What is Know Your Business (KYB) verification?

-Business verification, or KYB, involves confirming a company’s legitimacy and assessing its risk profile.
+Know Your Business verification, or KYB, involves confirming a company’s legitimacy and assessing its risk profile.
 This process ensures that businesses you work with are who they say they are and aren’t involved in illicit activities like money laundering or fraud.

 KYB is similar to Know Your Customer (KYC) but with an extra layer of complexity.
-Instead of just verifying individuals, KYB focuses on verifying entire businesses and their ultimate beneficial owners (UBOs) to ensure they are legitimate and compliant with financial regulations.
+Instead of just verifying individuals, KYB focuses on verifying entire businesses and their Ultimate Beneficial Owners (UBOs) to ensure they are legitimate and compliant with financial regulations.

 At its core, business verification includes: